Graycemuthui/Captain-hook/README.md

-## Country Finder
+## Captain Hook

-- This is a simple React app that allows users to search for countries and get information about them.
-It uses the REST Countries API to fetch data about countries.
+- This is a simple React app that showcases different type of art pieces.
+It is a simple app that allows users to view different art pieces and purchase them.

 ## Built With